Zappo Zap: Kuba massacre

 In 1899 the commander of Luluabourg, Dufour, decided to demand rubber from the people of the Kuba Kingdom in payment of taxes.
 He asked Zappo Zap to provide the force needed.
-Zappo Zap delegated the job to his ally Mulumba Nkusu.
+Zappo Zap delegated the job to his ally Mulumba (or M'lumba) Nkusu.

 About 500 warriors armed with guns went to the Pyang region of the Kuba Kingdom where they built a stockade.
 They summoned the local chiefs and demanded sixty slaves as well as herds of goats, baskets of food and 2,500 balls of rubber.
 When the chiefs refused to pay this huge tribute the stockade gate was closed and the chiefs were massacred.
 The Zappo Zaps then killed, looted and burned villages throughout the Pyang country.
 At least fourteen villages were destroyed, and many people fled to the bush in the middle of the rainy season.

 The Reverend William Henry Sheppard was sent from the Southern Presbyterian mission at Luebo to investigate.
 Sheppard's journal of 14–15 September 1899 describes how he pretended to be friendly and through asking casual questions of Mulumba Nkusu, whom he knew, obtained the story of what had happened and was shown the remains.

+Walking through the camp with Mulumba, Sheppard saw evidence of cannibalism.
+There were more than forty corpses, some hanging from trees, others lying on the ground.
+Many of the bodies had been partially or completely defleshed.
+Three naked corpses had been completely stripped of flesh from the waist down, and all the flesh had been removed from the arms and legs of a dead woman.
+Asked what had become of the flesh, Mulumba unhesitatingly replied that it had been eaten.
+He added that there had been more dead enemies, but the bones of those eaten completely had already been discarded.

-He saw evidence of cannibalism, counted eighty-one right hands that had been cut off and were being dried before being taken to show the State officers what the Zappo Zaps had achieved and found sixty women confined in a pen - the captives were being used as hostages and as sex slaves.
-The missionaries protested, and to their surprise the Free State officials responded, ordering the release of the women prisoners and the arrest of M'lumba.
-M'lumba was also puzzled at being arrested, saying he had only done what was asked of him.
-Sheppard also used a camera to take pictures of a trio of young men and one of the captive women.
+Sheppard counted eighty-one right hands that had been cut off and were being dried before being taken to show the state officers what the Zappo Zaps had achieved.
+He also saw sixty women confined in a pen, being kept as hostages and as sex slaves.
+Sheppard used a camera to take pictures of a trio of young men and one of the captive women.

+The missionaries protested, and to their surprise the Free State officials responded, ordering the release of the women prisoners and the arrest of Mulumba.
+Mulumba was puzzled at being arrested, saying he had only done what was asked of him.